Ashkan-Yaldaie/thesis/documents/Thesis.md

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/rf-connection.jpg">
 Figure 8: 433MHz RF transmitter and receiver's connection to the RasPi

 The next step is to press each of the six buttons on the remote control that is included into the RF socket set.
 Each button will produce a code and it can be captured by using the terminal command `sudo 433Utils/RPi_utils/RFSniffer`.
 The command's output is something like this: `Received 5592332`.
-The codes are then written down and used with the next command: `sudo 433Utils/RPi_utils/codesend 5592512` to switch on/off sockets.
+The codes are then written down and used with the next command: `sudo 433Utils/RPi_utils/codesend 5592512` to switch on/off the sockets.

 #### Control sockets using home temperature and timer